-When a property owner is dissatisfied with the decision of the local board of assessment appeals, the appeal process can be continued at the state level by filing an appeal with the Kentucky Claims Commission (KCC).
+When a property owner is dissatisfied with the decision of the local board of assessment appeals, the appeal process can be continued at the state level by filing an appeal with the Kentucky Board of Tax Appeals (KBTA).
 The appeal must be received by the KCC within 30 days from the date of the mailing of the ruling notice sent by the local board of assessment appeals.

-To file an appeal with the KCC, a letter outlining the reason for the appeal must be sent to the KCC.
+To file an appeal with the KBTA, a letter outlining the reason for the appeal must be sent to the KBTA.
 This letter must be prepared in triplicate and a copy of the ruling notice received from the local board of assessment appeals must also be included with each copy.
-The mailing address of the KCC is:
+The mailing address of the KBTA is: